 Orchestra conductors are socially and physically different from most members of society.
 They tend to be richer and more educated, and their work does not expose them to industrial hazards (PLoS ONE, August 7, 2013;8(8):e71630).
 These factors are associated with a longer lifespan whether a person exercises or not.
 People with more years of education tend to live longer, possibly because they are more likely to follow the rules of a healthful anti-inflammatory lifestyle.

-My Recommendations The odds are that you will never conduct a major orchestra, but just about everyone agrees that you should exercise as you grow older.
+The odds are that you will never conduct a major orchestra, but just about everyone agrees that you should exercise as you grow older.
 You could turn on the radio, pick up a stick and wave your arms around, but you probably will not be willing to put in the huge number of hours spent on the job by professional conductors.
 If your favorite activity stresses primarily your leg muscles, such as walking, running, dancing or pedaling a bicycle, you may benefit from cross-training with another activity that involves stress on your arms.

 A healthful lifestyle includes more than just exercising.
 It is also important to eat an anti-inflammatory diet and avoid overweight, alcohol and smoke.